Scezaquer/dubious-programming-language/README.md

 - If the input file does not exist, the compiler will print an error message and exit.
 - If there are issues reading the input file, the compiler will panic with a message.
+- If the code to compiled is incorrect, The compiler will panic and print a message pointing out the line and the nature of the error.

 ## Operator Precedence Table